-In the present article, we finish the construction by gluing the solutions to the linearized equations on the different pieces to obtain a global solution.
-The idea behind proving that the linearized equation can be solved on the whole surface is fairly standard: one use cut-off functions to localize the inhomogeneous term to the different pieces, solve the linearized equation on these pieces, glue the local solutions, and iterate the process.
+In the present article, we finish the construction by gluing the solutions to the linearized equations on the different pieces to obtain a global solution with a standard method: we use cut-off functions to localize the inhomogeneous term to the different pieces, solve the linearized equation on these pieces, glue the local solutions using cut-off functions again, and iterate the process.
 However, the cut-off functions create errors and obtaining the right estimates for the iteration to converge requires a delicate and precise construction of the initial approximate surfaces, which is the main focus of this article.

 Once the initial surfaces are constructed, the techniques from \cite{kapouleas;embedded-minimal-surfaces} can be readily applied, with one notable exception.
-In all the previous constructions \cite{kapouleas;embedded-minimal-surfaces}, \cite{traizet;surfaces-minimales}, \cite{mine;tridents}, and \cite{mine;self-trans}, the surfaces converge exponentially to their asymptotic catenoids, planes, or grim reapers respectively, but here the self-shrinkers grow linearly at infinity.
-In this article, we also refine previous estimates from \cite{mine;part2} in order to choose the appropriate Banach spaces of functions to apply the final Fixed Point Theorem.
+In all the previous constructions \cite{kapouleas;embedded-minimal-surfaces}, \cite{traizet;surfaces-minimales}, \cite{mine;tridents}, and \cite{mine;self-trans}, the surfaces converge exponentially to their asymptotic catenoids, planes, or grim reapers respectively.
+But here, the self-shrinkers grow linearly at infinity.
+In this article, we also refine previous estimates from \cite{mine;part2} and define the appropriate Banach spaces of functions for the final fixed point theorem.